Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 Since all the information needed for solving \eqref{eq:subprob} is available on machine $k$, the sub-problems can be solved without any inter-machine communication.

 Our framework does not pose any limitation on the solver for \eqref{eq:quadratic}.
 For example, \eqref{eq:quadratic} can be solved by (block) coordinate descent, (accelerated) proximal methods, just to name a few.
-In our experiment, we use a random-permuted cyclic coordinate descent method for the dual ERM problem~\citep{CJH08a,HFY10a,ChangYi13} as our local solver.
-This method has been proven to be efficient in the single-core setting empirically, and theoretically, it is guaranteed to converge globally linearly \cite{PWW13a}.
-Other options can be adopted in discretion for specific problems or data sets, but such discussion is beyond the scope of this work.
+In our experiment, we use a random-permutation cyclic coordinate descent method for the dual ERM problem~\citep{CJH08a,HFY10a,ChangYi13} as our local solver.
+This method has been proven to be efficient in the single-core setting empirically; theoretically, it is guaranteed to converge globally linearly \cite{PWW13a} and can outperform other variants of coordinate descent on some cases \citep{CPL18c,SJW17a}.
+Other options can be adopted for specific problems or datasets under discretion, but such discussion is beyond the scope of this work.